Semyon Varlamov finally gets back in goal for Islanders, returning from injury

 “When goalies come back, they do a lot of preparation,” coach Lane Lambert said.
 “Our goalie has done a lot of preparation.
 So it starts there.
 And then, getting him up to game speed right away, which I don’t think is a problem for any goaltender coming back as long as they’ve prepared properly.”

-Varlamov entered Friday with an 8-3-1 record, a 2.65 goals-against average and a .919 save percentage and had won four of five decisions before getting hurt.
+Varlamov entered Friday with an 8-3-1 record, a 2.65 goals-against average and a .919 save percentage.
+He had won four of five decisions before getting hurt.
 He backed up Sorokin the previous two games after being activated off injured reserve.

 One of the unique features is a catwalk that leads both to the press box on a gondola and allows people to walk directly over the ice along the roof to the other side of the arena.